yshiferaw/ventricular-cell-model-with-stochastic-calcium/README.md

 Ion Channel Properties: Adjust rates in ca-currents.f and v-currents.f.

 The output of the simulation is the file v1x.dat which will contain the voltage time course for the number of beats given.
 EADs occur for cycle lengths larger than roughly 520ms.
+This file will generate the action potential used to construct the bifurcation diagram in Figure 3A and Figure 4D.